 Summer conditions are in place from June to August ranging on average from 26 C to 30 C. In winter, the conditions are cooler, down to 14 C.

-Water temperatures vary and on average are around 28 C in the summer and 18 C in the winter.
-Predominant wind and swell direction is N or NE in autumn and winter and S in summer.
+Water temperatures, on average, are around 28 C in the summer and 18 C in the winter.
+Wind and swell direction is predominantly northerly or northeasterly in autumn and winter and southerly in summer.

-Stanley (South of Hong Kong Island) – best in summer when wind is from the South, and the beach is sheltered.
-Lots of other water sports users, and small fishing boats on moorings to be aware of on entry and exit from the beach.
+Stanley (South of Hong Kong Island) – best in summer when wind is southerly, and the beach is sheltered.
+Lots of other water sports users

 Sai Kung – several areas in this region.
 Sai Kung town vicinity offers some rental options and sheltered locations.
 Plenty of beaches to explore.
 Might be possible to SUP surf at Dai Long Wan (‘Big Wave Bay’) on a good day, but hard to access.

 South Lantau – nice sandy beaches for easy access to the water.
 Friendly paddling community of outrigger paddlers and surf skiers.
 Access to Lantau Island is limited to either ferry or private car with a special permit.

 Paddling all year round is possible in Hong Kong.

 Shatin River – north of Hong Kong, large river that offers flat water paddle and is mainly used for rowing and kayak training.
 It is not very popular with SUP.

 Not required on paddling craft.